smartbch/docs/mainnet_validator.md

 #### 1. build the binary

-Running the step 0, 1, 2, 3 and 4 of [this document](developers-guide/runsinglenode.md).
+Running the steps of [this document](developers-guide/build-smartbchd.md).